-012 Adolescent Psychology (3) UC:CSU
+012 Adolescent Psychology (3) UC:CSUPrerequisite: PSYCH 001 with a grade of C or

 Offered Spring semester only.

 This course covers physical, social, emotional and cognitive development of adolescents including male/female roles and stereotypes, cross cultural differences in adolescence, and psychological needs of the period and how they may be met.
 Lectures introduce major theories and research strategies in adolescent development and integrates applied aspects such as parent-adolescent conflict and adolescent substance use.